-My 20 Year Old Hand Blender
+My 20-Year-Old Hand Blender

 Yesterday, I had to bid a sad farewell to my trusty cooking partner of 20 years.
 I was about to hand blend a bunch of ingredients for a sauce after braising a chuck roast for pot roast, so I pulled out my Braun hand blender, plugged it in and alas, it didn't have the strength to do the job.

 Not many small appliances do.
-Just the other day I saw one of the new fancy hand blender models over on Amazon and thought I might pick one up but quickly came to my senses upon realizing I already owned a perfectly good hand blender so why bother.
-It must of been a premonition of what was to come.
+The other day, I saw one of the new fancy hand blender models on Amazon and thought I might pick one up but quickly realized I already owned a perfectly good hand blender, so why bother?
+It must have been a premonition of what was to come.

-Now as I sit here writing about the end of a truly great kitchen helper, I’m not so sure I want to run out and purchase a new one.
+Now as I sit here writing about the end of a truly great kitchen helper, I don't want to run out and purchase a new one.
 Isn't there some period of bereavement for a faithful gadget?

-When I do go out and purchase a new hand blender, I'll look for one as clean and simple as this one and it will probably be another Braun but I'll be sure to do my research to find the best rated model.
+When I do go out and purchase a new hand blender, I'll look for one as clean and simple as this one, and it will probably be another Braun, but I'll be sure to do my research to find the best-rated model.
 With my 59th birthday coming up next month, I may be looking at a kitchen tool that will last me until I'm 80.
 Now that's a thought.

 onlinesources: Small Kitchen Appliances